They do! And so do tutorials. Buy a good book instead!

-A book will only be successful if it get’s a good reputation and is bought by many.
+A book will only be successful if it gets a good reputation and is bought by many.
 Websites only care about clicks.
 It doesn’t matter if you actually read the tutorial or if you like it.
 They just want traffic and they can get that by spamming, SEO tricks, and by buying links.

 Books are written by experts who already have mastered that topic.
 They have used the technology for years and they also know what will come in the next years.
-It seems to me that online tutorials are all written by script kiddies or students in they first semester.
+It seems to me that online tutorials are all written by script kiddies or students in their first semester.
 They are still learning the topic themselves and have no expertise.
 They often make mistakes when they assume things that are just wrong or will change shortly after the tutorial goes online.
-An expert on the other hand knows the specifications of the technology and knows what is planed for next releases.
+An expert on the other hand knows the specifications of the technology and knows what is planned for next releases.
 A Newbie doesn’t even know what’s in the stable version.

 Any idiot can create a blog